NikKowPHP/arina_admin_instagram/signals/IMPLEMENTATION_COMPLETE.md

 # Implementation Complete

-All development tasks from the engineering implementation plan have been successfully completed.
+All development tasks have been successfully implemented as of 2025-07-02 11:00:33 (Europe/Warsaw).

-The following changes were implemented:
+## Completed Work
+- Fixed Triggers API to align with database schema

-1. Removed redundant bot directories
+- Removed obsolete bot health API routes
-2. Added healthcheck functionality
-3. Implemented bot status monitoring
-4. Standardized database configuration
+- Enhanced bot media handling for different file types
-5. Updated all documentation
+- Updated all documentation to match implementation
+- Added missing environment variable examples
+- Implemented Dead-Letter Queue viewer feature

-The system is now ready for verification by the Auditor AI.
+The system is now code-complete and ready for human-led deployment.